Robert A. Braeunig

 As we have seen from the previous illustrations, Apollo 11's translunar trajectory was inclined, allowing the spacecraft to rise rapidly above the equatorial plane as it headed away from Earth.
 (Although we've been dealing specifically with Apollo 11, all Apollo missions flew similar trajectories.)
 Since we know Apollo 11's equatorial latitude and radial distance from Earth, we can easily calculate the spacecraft's horizontal and vertical distances from Earth relative to the geographic equator and axis of rotation.
 Apollo 11's distance from Earth in the equatorial plane is R×cos(d), and the altitude above the equator is R×sin(d).
 The following graph shows Apollo 11's altitude above the equatorial plane relative to its horizontal distance from Earth:

 Unlike the previous illustrations, which attempted to accurately depict what the orbit looked like from various perspectives, the above does not represent any specific viewing angle.
-The radial movement of the spacecraft is depicted in a flattened out profile view.
-Motion tangential to Earth's surface is in the third dimension not visible.
+The figure is a simple two-dimensional plot of height above the equator versus distance from Earth.
+It is important to note that the spacecraft was swinging around Earth at the same time it was moving up and away.
 The red markers indicate the spacecraft position in 10-minute increments, with four hours total being shown.

 The above is helpful, but it doesn't really tell us what we need to know, since the VARB circle the geomagnetic equator rather than the geographic equator.
 We need to transform the coordinates to yet another reference plane.
 To do so, we must know the inclination and ascending node of the geomagnetic plane in relation to geographic equator.
 In 1969, the north geomagnetic pole was located at approximately 78.6o N and 70.2o W. The inclination angle is, therefore, 90 - 78.6 = 11.4 degrees.
 The longitude of the ascending node is 90o ahead of the north geomagnetic pole, or -70.2o + 90 = 19.8o E.